jamie2210/CI_MS3_RR/README.md

 - Tutor support from Code Institute for their swift response.
 - The slack community of coders for immediate and helpful response.
 - WAES College and my Tutor Michael for their support and help throughout.
-- My friends and family who have created accounts and tested our the site and given valid feedbackl helping me fix bugs I was otherwise unaware of.
+- My friends and family who have created accounts and tested the site and given valid feedback helping me fix bugs I was otherwise unaware of.